Sr. Vice President, World Impact;

 Rev. Dr. Don Davis' Bio

-In addition to his current duties as the Institute's Executive Director and as professor in its Hope School of Ministry, Dr. Davis also serves as a Senior Vice President of World Impact.
-As such, he oversees the training of urban missionaries, church planters, and city pastors, and facilitates training opportunities for urban Christian workers in evangelism, church growth, and pioneer missions.
-He also leads the Institute’s extensive distance learning programs (as of June 2020 we have 311 Institute satellites in 20 countries), and facilitates leadership development efforts for organizations and denominations like Prison Fellowship, the Evangelical Free Church of America, and the Church of God in Christ.
+Don founded the Institute in the summer of 1995, serving as both professor and executive director, and today serves as World Impact's Senior Vice President of Church Resources.
+He oversees the training of urban missionaries, church planters, and city pastors, and facilitates training opportunities for urban Christian workers in evangelism, church growth, and pioneer missions.
+He also leads the Institute's extensive distance learning programs and facilitates leadership development efforts for organizations and denominations, such as Prison Fellowship, Fuller Theological Seminary, the Evangelical Free Church of America, and the Church of God in Christ.